 In as much as past performance does not always reflect accurately a student's actual ability, Santiago Canyon College has established a policy of academic renewal.

 - To be eligible, the student must have completed at least 15 units with a 3.0 G.P.A or 24 units with a 2.0 G.P.A. or higher in sessions subsequent to the substandard work.
 All lower division units from all colleges attended will be counted from the semester immediately following the substandard work.
 These semesters cannot contain any substandard grades.

 - The substandard academic renewal work will not count toward graduation or certification, and the permanent academic record shall be annotated in such a manner that all work remains legible.
 Up to 30 units below "C" work at Santiago Canyon College/Santa Ana College may be disregarded in the computation of the grade point average.

-- After an associate degree, certificate or general education certification is posted, academic renewal without course repetition is not accepted.
+- After an associate degree or general education certification is posted, academic renewal without course repetition is not accepted.
 Subsequent awards and certification are not eligible for academic renewal.
 Students approved for Academic Renewal Without Course Repetition are not eligible for Academic Honors.

 - Academic Renewal Without Course Repetition is solely the policy of the Rancho Santiago Community College District and may not necessarily be followed by other institutions.

 - Academic Renewal Without Course Repetition may be granted only once by either Santa Ana College or Santiago Canyon College, but not both.